kaushik912/code_public/blogging/java8/java8-Part1.md

 ## Function Interface - Revisited
 Now, lets talk about an important interface i.e. Function.

- It is used a lot in Streaming API in Collections ( we'll discussed in another post) Its interface looks like:
+It is used a lot in Streaming API in Collections ( we'll discuss Streaming APIs in another post)

+Its interface looks like:
 ```
   public interface Function<T,R>{